-Agenda Title: University of Alberta's Comprehensive Institutional Plan (CIP) (2013) (with May, 2013 Addendum)
+Agenda Title: University of Alberta's Comprehensive Institutional Plan (CIP) (2013) (with May 2013 Addendum)

-BFPC Motion 1: Subject to Ministerial approval as per the Post-Secondary Learning Act, Section 78(3), THAT the Board Finance and Property Committee, on the recommendation of the General Faculties Council Academic Planning Committee, recommend that the Board of Governors approve the 'Addendum' to the 2013 University of Alberta Comprehensive Institutional Plan (CIP), as provided by the President's Executive Committee (PEC) and as set forth in Attachment 1, excluding the budget principles as found on page xvii of the materials before the members, and, concurrently, rescind those sections within the CIP 2013 clearly identified with the 'Rescind' watermark (given their supersession by the content of the 'Addendum'), all to take effect upon final approval.
+APPROVED MOTION: THAT the GFC Academic Planning Committee recommend to the Board of Governors the 'Addendum' to the 2013 University of Alberta Comprehensive Institutional Plan (CIP), as provided by the President's Executive Committee (PEC) and as set forth in Attachment 1, excluding the budget principles as found on page xvii of the materials before the members and with the exception of information pertinent to Ancillary Services' budgets which is not within the purview of GFC APC to consider and/or recommend, and, concurrently, recommend to the Board the rescission of those sections within the CIP 2013 clearly identified with the 'Rescind' watermark (given their supersession by the content of the 'Addendum'), all to take effect upon final approval.

-BFPC Motion 2: THAT the Board Finance and Property Committee recommend that the Board of Governors approve the budget principles that will guide the University in developing the strategies that will enable the institution to achieve a sustainable budget, as provided by the President's Executive Committee and as set forth in the attachment marked 'Attachment 2', pending recommendation by General Faculties' Council on June 3, 2013.
+APPROVED MOTION: THAT the GFC Academic Planning Committee recommend to General Faculties Council the budget principles that will guide the University in developing the strategies that will enable the institution to achieve a sustainable budget, as provided by the President's Executive Committee and as set forth in the attachment marked 'Attachment 2', as amended.